Mirvdijk/programming-course/README.md

 # programming-course
-In this repository is a cheat function.
+In this repository contains a cheat function.

 This function is created for the programming course in the research master psychology